Graph Filters for Signal Processing and Machine Learning on Graphs: Spectral Analysis

 \end{defBox}

-Such a result is reminiscent of the convolution theorem \cite{schafer2010discreteSP}, whereby the convolution in the graph domain, translates into a multiplication in the frequency domain.
+Such a result is reminiscent of the convolution theorem \cite{schafer2010discreteSP}, whereby the convolution in the graph domain corresponds to multiplication in the frequency domain.
 The filter frequency response is an analytic polynomial in $\lambda$ and it is independent of the graph.
-That is, for fixed filter parameters, the filter effect on all graphs is already set.
 The specific filter effect on a given graph is on the positions where the frequency response is instantiated; see Fig.~\ref{fig:freqResponse}.
-This allows anticipating how the frequency response will behave for a wide range of graphs.

-In this context, graph convolutional filters satisfy the following properties in the spectral domain.
+In this context, graph convolutional filters satisfy the following spectral properties.

-\begin{property}[GFT of the filter] Eq. \eqref{eq:GFToutput} can be rewritten as
+{ \begin{property}[GFT of the filter] Eq. \eqref{eq:GFToutput} can be rewritten as